ahmedosamaalam/listingapp/README.md

    admin can add service
    admin can add product

-  Other Features:
+  -Other Features:
    pagination
    searching

-  Client Side:
+  -Client Side:
   Entry page,Login form,Signup Form is done so far.

-  Server Side:
+  -Server Side:
   User register api done is so far.

-  Getting Started
+  -Getting Started

   Clone Git Repository from https://github.com/ahmedosamaalam/listingapp.git

-  Prerequisites:
+  -Prerequisites:
   Make sure you have installed all of the following prerequisites on your development machine:

   Node.js   Download & Install Node.js and the npm package manager.
 Angular Cli   npm install  g @angular/cli MongoDB   Download & Install MongoDB, and make sure it's running on the default port (27017).
 Any text editor Installing

   Once you have installed the above pre requisites

-  Running Server:
+  -Running Server:
   Open CLI in your system and go to the directory where you have cloned the Repository using the following command

   run: